 To be completely honest, I have a major issue with the name.
-Concealing always suggests that there's an issue.
-A problem that needs fixing.
-Something to be ashamed of.
-So, I'm not really here for it.
-But, I'm also aware that because I see concealers as an optional extra and not as a necessity, I have the privilege of being able to say that.
+Concealing always suggests that there's an issue, a problem that needs fixing, something to be ashamed of.
+So I'm not really here for it.
+But I'm also aware that because I see concealers as an optional extra and not a necessity, I have the privilege of being able to say that.

-I had acne on my forehead when I was a teenager but these were the pre-makeup days, so I wasn't aware that I could use makeup on my spots.
-This cleared up pretty quickly and since then, I've only used concealer on my under-eyes to brighten things up around there.
+I had acne on my forehead when I was a teenager, but those were pre-makeup days, so I wasn't aware that I could use makeup on my spots.
+This cleared up pretty quickly, and since then, I've only used concealer on my under-eyes to brighten things up around there.

-But, in an effort to ditch wearing a full face of foundation and opt for some concealer only days, I thought I'd advance my concealer knowledge with a little experiment.
+But in an effort to ditch wearing a full face of foundation and have some concealer-only days, I thought I'd advance my concealer knowledge with a little experiment.

 So you can see what I'm working with and for complete transparency, here's my bare face below with no foundation or concealer on.
-I've done my eye make-up and eyebrows and I'm wearing HOLISTICA The Glow Elixir (£26), which is the only skincare that I can credit with my newfound ability to go without foundation and just dot some concealer on.
+I've done my eye makeup and eyebrows, and I'm wearing a facial oil.

-The only time I rock a concealer only face is when I'm heading to the airport or to my local shop.
+The only time I wear a concealer-only face is when I'm heading to the airport or to my local shop.
 I use my fingers to blend some in around my eyes and on any dark spots.
-This concealer is made for this, thanks to its sublime level of dewiness.
-It was such a joy to blend as the formula is so creamy and it managed to work on my both my under-eyes and anything else I wanted to cover.
+This concealer is made for this thanks to its sublime level of dewiness.
+It was such a joy to blend, as the formula is so creamy, and it managed to work on my under-eyes and anything else I wanted to cover.

 I felt like a ripe little peach with this concealer, as it's so hydrating.
-It packs a punch when it comes to pigment, as I didn't even feel the fear of not having foundation on as the coverage was so good.
-The formula is very thick and as the applicator is quite large, it's easy to be quite heavy handed with this one.
-But with a lighter touch it's one that I'll keep going back to.
+It packs a punch when it comes to pigment, and I didn't even feel the fear of not having foundation on, as the coverage was so good.
+The formula is very thick, and as the applicator is quite large, it's easy to be heavy-handed with this one.
+But with a lighter touch, it's one that I'll keep going back to.

-Some of these concealer applicators are just too big, unnecessarily so.
-Especially if you want to conceal something very small.
-With this mini miracle, I was able to dot it on where I needed it but it also worked just as well on wider areas like my eyes.
+Some of these concealer applicators are big, unnecessarily so, especially if you want to conceal something very small.
+With this mini miracle, I was able to dot it on where I needed it, but it also worked just as well on wider areas like my eyes.

-Ok, this concealer is not here to play.
-I'm not exaggerating here, we are talking heavy duty, enough to cover my tattoos kind of coverage.
+Okay, this concealer is not here to play, and I'm not exaggerating.
+We are talking heavy-duty, "enough to cover my tattoos" kind of coverage.
 First, a caveat.
-The shades were a bit too warm and red in tone for my neutral/yellow complexion, but I fell in love with the coverage and it settled down during the day.
+The shades were a bit too warm and red in tone for my neutral/yellow complexion, but I fell in love with the coverage, and it settled down during the day.

-Another one that I tried on top of my foundation but in a lighter shade.
-For under £10, this is one of the best drugstore concealers as it stayed in place all day and had buildable coverage.
-It would work just as well if you were going without foundation and wanted a lighter look, and bonus points as it didn't oxidise during the day.
+This is another one that I tried on top of my foundation but in a lighter shade.
+For under £10, this is one of the best drugstore concealers, as it stayed in place all day and had buildable coverage.
+It would work just as well if you were going without foundation and wanted a lighter look.
+I give it bonus points, as it didn't oxidise during the day.

-When it comes to concealer application, I'm a big fan of using a sponge, so I have more control over where I need to apply the product.
+When it comes to concealer application, I'm a big fan of using a sponge so that I have more control over where I apply the product.
 Also, some of the concealers I've used in the past really don't work out when you use your fingers.
-Think melted formulas, creasing and just too much warmth.
+Think melted formulas, creasing, and just too much warmth.

 This is not your average concealer, though.
 Not only did I invite my fingers to the application party, but it also gave the most seamless and airbrushed finish that lasted the entire day.

 I have my reservations about drugstore makeup.
 While I'll happily stock up on all of the purse-friendly lip glosses and mascaras, I always get concerned about complexion products.
-Mainly because I've been burned so badly in the past.
-I've suffered through my fair share of awful formulas and shade ranges so I like to make my concealer purchases elsewhere.
+It's mainly because I've been burned so badly in the past.
+I've suffered through my fair share of awful formulas and shade ranges, so I like to make my concealer purchases elsewhere.

-This is the kind of concealer that you'd pack in your handbag after a heavy night.
-You know the ones when you've been dancing all night, sweated off your makeup and realise you need to get on the train to go home.
-Yes, the train with that awful lighting.
-So a quick concealer re-application is in order.
+This is the kind of concealer that you'd pack in your handbag after a heavy night—you know, the ones when you've been dancing all night, sweated off your makeup, and realise you need to get on the train to go home.
+Yes, I'm talking about the train with that awful lighting.
+So a quick concealer reapplication is in order.

-This one's got your back, as it's got plenty to offer in the coverage department and it's £6 so you can afford to have one in your purse and one in your beauty cabinet.
+This one's got your back, as it's got plenty to offer in the coverage department.
+It's £6, so you can afford to have one in your purse and one in your beauty cabinet.

 I tried this one over my foundation, and I am impressed.
-It brightened up my under-eyes really well as I went for a few shades lighter and the consistency held up throughout the day.
-No creases (apart from the natural fine lines I have under my eyes), and most importantly it didn't cake.
+It brightened up my under-eyes really well, as I went for a few shades lighter, and the consistency held up throughout the day.
+There were no creases (apart from the natural fine lines I have under my eyes), and most importantly, it didn't cake.
 It's become my new daily go-to for when I'm wearing a full face.
 If you're looking for a high-coverage concealer that stays put, this is it.

 I put this concealer to work.
-I went to a meeting, had brunch, even did yoga in it, and I could still see it on my face by the end of the day.
-The shade range is full of realistic tones and the formula works with you.
-I used setting powder after I took this photo and that increased the staying power and prevented any product from settling into lines.
+I went to a meeting, had brunch, and even did yoga in it, and I could still see it on my face by the end of the day.
+The shade range is full of realistic tones, and the formula works with you.
+I used setting powder after I took this photo, and that increased the staying power and prevented any product from settling into lines.

-This is pretty much the Louis Vuitton purse of concealers.
-A classic for a reason.
-It's one of the best concealers in the game because it just does what it's supposed to, plus some.
+This is pretty much the Louis Vuitton purse of concealers—a classic for a reason.
+It's one of the best concealers in the game because it just does what it's supposed to and then some.
 It works with your face instead of against it.
-There's no layer of product just sitting there on top of your skin, it blends to perfection and with such a large number of shades, you really can't go wrong.
+There's no layer of product just sitting there on top of your skin, and it blends to perfection.
+With such a large number of shades, you really can't go wrong.

 I've come to learn that there's a very fine line between a creamy concealer and one that's just too thick.
-Laura Mercier has nailed this balance with this undetectable formula.
-There are no harsh lines when blending in and I was able to just use my fingers then head out.
+Laura Mercier has mastered this balance with this undetectable formula.
+There are no harsh lines when blending in, and I was able to just use my fingers then head out.
 No mess, no stress.
-A keeper.
+It's a keeper.

 Only when it comes to makeup do I ever want to hear the word cakeless being uttered.
-This does exactly what it says on the very cute pencil packaging.
+This does exactly what it says on the very cute pencil-themed packaging.
 This is a cake-free product.
-I wore it throughout the day and it stayed where I placed it and didn't settle in my fine lines (which many of its counterparts do).
+I wore it throughout the day, and it stayed where I placed it and didn't settle in my fine lines (which many of its counterparts do).
 This one will be sticking around.

-I'm already a member of the All Hours family, as Yves Saint Laurent All Hours Liquid Foundation (£32) is my can't-live-without product.
+I'm already a member of the All Hours family, as Yves Saint Laurent's All Hours Liquid Foundation (£32) is my "can't live without" product.
 So I was incredibly excited to try out her little sister.
-I tried this over the foundation in a lighter shade and I am pleased to confirm that the family reunion went very well.
+I tried this over the foundation in a lighter shade, and I am pleased to confirm that the family reunion went very well.

 This concealer has incredible staying power and dries to a matte finish, but I still had plenty of time to blend it in before it dried.
 Not a single person likes it when brands exclaim that a product lasts all day and it doesn't.
 Well, this does.

 I learned that while there are some genius formulations happening in this space, there's still work to be done on shade ranges.
-Many brands, believe it or not only offer a handful of concealer shades.
-Then others have incredible formulas but the darker shades weren't realistic enough in regards to tone.
+Many brands, believe it or not, only offer a handful of concealer shades.
+Others have incredible formulas, but the darker shades weren't realistic enough in regards to tone.

 Now for the moment you've been waiting for.
-Digital drum-roll, please… the concealers that have fought their way into my overstuffed makeup bag and are currently in heavy rotation are Nudestix, RMS Beauty, Shiseido and Fenty Beauty.
+Digital drum roll, please… The concealers that have fought their way into my overstuffed makeup bag and are currently in heavy rotation are from Nudestix, RMS Beauty, Shiseido, and Fenty Beauty.